09riche/CV/README.md

 #### Other Qualifications
 - PRINCE2 Project Management Certification (Foundation & Practitioner)
 - Highly proficient in spoken and written French; conversational Japanese.

+#### Potentially Salient Pastimes
+- I am a music-maker: I play the piano (well), the cello (less well) and the drums in a psychedelic punk band.
+I also produce electronic music using Logic Pro X and a lot of Native Instruments plug-ins.
+- I am an enthusiastic gardener fond of ancient medicinal plants.

 ## Experience
 **Flier Group** (August 2017-April 2018)